 These cookies are quite easy to make, demanding neither special cooking skills nor chilling/baking time.
 All we have to do is mix chopped toasted pecans, cookie crumbs, caramel sauce, light brown sugar, vanilla extract, and water in a bowl until obtaining a homogeneous mixture.
 Wet hands and roll into balls using a tablespoon as measurement.
 Then, place them onto a baking sheet lined with parchment paper and refrigerate until ready to serve.

 But of course desserts are not the only thing we have for you on Thanksgiving.
-Breakfast, turkey, side dishes, drinks, and other desserts, too… for more inspirations, click on these 35 Thanksgiving recipes and we’ll have lots of amazing dishes to celebrate your Thanksgiving and delight your guests.
+Breakfast, roast turkey made with our best turkey brine, side dishes, drinks, and other desserts, too... for more inspirations, click on these 35 Thanksgiving recipes and we'll have lots of amazing dishes to celebrate your Thanksgiving and delight your guests.

 If you are having a party for two or a small gathering, or don't want to spend hours roasting a turkey, make our Apple Glaze Cornish Hen with Toasted Herb Dressing and save time and energy.
 You won't even have to worry about the infamous leftovers.